Asymptotic Value of Monitoring Structures in Stochastic Games: Introduction

-Our first main result shows that the set of PPE payoffs that can be sustained given any initial state expands in the limit (as discounting vanishes) when the monitoring structure becomes more informative with respect to the weighted garbling order, subject to an assumption regarding the full-dimensionality of payoffs.
-In particular, when the Markov chain over states induced by any pure Markov strategy profile is irreducible, the state-independent limit PPE payoff set exists and expands in the weighted garbling order.
+Our first main result establishes that the set of PPE payoffs that can be sustained from any initial state expands weakly in the limit---as discounting vanishes---when the monitoring structure becomes more informative under the weighted garbling order, assuming a certain kind of full-dimensionality of payoffs.
+In particular, if the Markov chain over states induced by any pure Markov strategy profile is irreducible, then a state-independent limit PPE payoff set exists and it expands with increased informativeness in the weighted garbling order.

-Since the standard garbling, which we refer to as \emph{joint garbling} in the context of stochastic games, is a special case of weighted garbling, a corollary of our result is that the limit PPE payoff set expands for stochastic games when the monitoring structure becomes more Blackwell informative.
-Hence, our result implies that the standard Blackwell order remains a relevant notion of informativeness for stochastic games (with regard to the equilibrium payoff set) in the limit, in contrast to the fixed discount factor case.
-Furthermore, our result implies that, by focusing on the limit, we can establish an expansion of the equilibrium payoff set for a much larger set of pairs of monitoring structures with weighted garbling than with Blackwell (or joint) garbling.
+Since the standard garbling, which we refer to as \emph{joint garbling} in the context of stochastic games, is a special case of weighted garbling, a corollary of our result is that the limit PPE payoff set expands when the monitoring structure becomes more Blackwell informative.
+This implies that the standard Blackwell ordering remains a meaningful measure of informativeness for stochastic games in the limit, even if it fails to guarantee expansion for fixed discount factors.
+Furthermore, by focusing on the limit, our result can establish an expansion of the equilibrium payoff set across a broader class of monitoring structure pairs under weighted garbling than under Blackwell (or joint) garbling.

-Note that our result offers a new finding even for repeated games.
-It shows that in the limit case, the equilibrium payoff set becomes larger when the monitoring structure becomes more informative in the sense of weighted garbling, even if it does not become more informative in the sense of Blackwell.
+Notably, our result yields a novel insight even for repeated games.
+It demonstrates that in the limit case, the equilibrium payoff set expands as the monitoring structure becomes more informative under the weighted garbling order, even if it does not become more informative in the sense of Blackwell.